specklesystems/pygeoapi/README.md

     }
 ```

 Then you can add it to the base map (e.g. using Leaflet and OpenStreetMap basemap tiles).
-The following example assumes <div id="items-map"/> html element:
+The following example assumes an html div element with id="items-map":

 ```html
     <script>